allonsy/chatServer/README.md

 * or you may execute `cabal run`
 * You may use telnet as a client, go ahead and connect to the ip of the server at the port pointed to by the environment variable
+* I have provided in the github repo a quick bash script that calls telnet with the desired parameters.
+It's syntax is:
+ `./chat_client 128.135.221.121` or `./chat_client localhost`

 ## Using telnet as a client
 * just connect via telnet as mentioned above